truenas/documentation/content/en/hub/solutions/MinIOClustersSCALE.md

 ---
 title: "MinIO Clusters in TrueNAS SCALE"
 description: "How to deploy MinIO Clusters in TrueNAS SCALE."
-weight: 1
 tags: ["SCALE", "MinIO"]
 ---

-On TrueNAS SCALE 20.12 and later, users can create a MinIO S3 distributed instance to scale out and handle individual TrueNAS node failures.
+On TrueNAS SCALE 20.12-ALPHA and later, users can create a MinIO S3 distributed instance to scale out and handle individual TrueNAS node failures.
 In this example, we will be using four physical TrueNAS systems and creating a distributed cluster.
+For more information on MinIO distributed setups, please refer to their [documentation](https://docs.min.io/docs/distributed-minio-quickstart-guide.html).

 ## Creating datasets